MellowZippy1/INF2G/Analyse/Networking/Communication/Signals.md

 > [!info]
 > Data can be either analog or digital.
 Analog data are continuous and take continuous values whereas digital data has discrete states and take discrete values.

+# Frequency vs Amplitude

+A higher frequency means a faster in speed but shorter in duration signal and a higher amplitude means a slower speed but a longer distance signal.